fielddaylab/lakeland/README.md

 <a name="checkpoint"/>

 #### checkpoint (index=2)
 Checkpoints are the google analytics events.
-As if 8/14/19 these are always tutorial begins and ends.
+As of 8/14/19 these are always tutorial begins and ends.
 There are 26 begins and 26 ends.
 The tutorial names are as follows (in no particular order):
 - buy_livestock
 - end_life
 - final_death